thesauri/dpad-compose/README.md

 }
 ```

-In addition to visualization whether an element is focused, we also want to visualize whether it is clicked or not.
+In addition to visualizing whether an element is focused, we also want to visualize whether it is clicked or not.
 This can be done by using the `.indication()` modifier.
 In case the user did not specify a particular indication, we fall back to the default ripple indication: